-Greener Spaces Better Places is a national initiative that brings together government, universities, businesses and industry to make our urban areas greener.
+Greener Spaces Better Places is a movement that brings together community, growers, government, business and every day people just like you to make our homes, streets and suburbs the greenest in the world.

 Greener Spaces Better Places is an initiative of Hort Innovation Australia Ltd.